 Many merchant service providers include virtual terminal solution features within their basic plan.
 Reach out to your payment provider or the providers you are considering to see if this is a benefit you can take advantage of at no extra cost.

 However, the real cost of payment processing will come from a variety of factors.
-This includes your provider, fee plan, transaction volume, and any additional payment solutions you sign up for.
+This includes your payment provider, fee plan, transaction volume, and any additional payment solutions you sign up for.

 While these factors vary, most payment processor fees for virtual terminals work similarly.
 Typically there is a percentage a merchant will pay their processor for every transaction plus a set per-transaction fee.
 Additionally, some payment processors will charge a monthly fee.